Yann Weymouth

-Yann Weymouth is a St. Petersburg, Florida-based architect and the designer of the Salvador Dalí Museum.
+Yann Weymouth (born December 1941) is an American architect and the designer of the Salvador Dalí Museum.
 Early in his career, he served as chief of design for I. M. Pei on the Grand Louvre Project in Paris.

 Career

 After graduating from Harvard University in 1963 and MIT School of Architecture in 1966, Weymouth worked as chief of design for I.M.
 Pei on the National Gallery of Art East Wing, Washington, D.C and as the chief of design for I.M.
 Pei on the Grand Louvre Project in Paris.

 In 1989, the year the Grand Louvre Pyramid opened, Engineering News-Record named Weymouth one of its Men of the Year.
 French President François Mitterrand honored Weymouth for his role, awarding him the “Chevalier” (Knight) of the “Ordre National du Mérite”.
 Weymouth was elevated to “Officier” (Officer) in 2012.

 Weymouth then worked for Arup, SOM and Arquitectonica.
 From early 2001 to 2013, Weymouth served as senior vice president, design director, and worldwide design board member for Hellmuth Obata + Kassabaum (HOK) Architects.
 He cited HOK's "commitment to sustainable design" as his reason for joining the firm.

 Weymouth designed The Phillip and Patricia Frost School of Experiential Music at the University of Miami in Florida, intended to be the first LEED Platinum structures at the university.
-He designed the Salvador Dali Museum in Florida.
+He designed the Salvador Dalí Museum in Florida.

 Weymouth designed expansions, renovations and master plan of the John and Mable Ringling Museum of Art and Cultural Complex in Sarasota and the Museum of Fine Arts (St. Petersburg, Florida) Hazel Hough Wing.